vishal1303/Programmable-Dataplane/examples/id_forwarding/README.md

 $ ./create_taps.sh
 $ ./create_vms.sh twizzler
 ```
-This will start 3 Twizzler VMs (remember to modify the script with the location of the twizzler folder on your system) and connect them to the mininet network via the tap interfaces as shown in the diagram above.
+This will start 3 twizzler VMs (remember to modify the script with the location of the twizzler folder on your system) and connect them to the mininet network via the tap interfaces as shown in the diagram above.

 5. Next, in a separate terminal, run
 ```shell
 $ ./create_vms.sh linux
 ```
-This will start the Linux VM acting as the network controller.
+This will start the linux VM acting as the network controller.
 Login credentials: username **root** password **root**

 6. Next, start the controller server in a separate terminal
 ```